svollath/deploy-cap-aks-cluster/README.md

 Using Kubernetes LoadBalancer Service

-Kubeconfig file is stored to: "CAP-AKS-2019-04-10_16h05_test3/kubeconfig"
+Kubeconfig file is stored to: "CAP-AKS-2019-04-10_16h05_test3/kubeconfig" Run e.g. "export KUBECONFIG=<path>/CAP-AKS-2019-04-10_16h05_test3/kubeconfig" to use it

+Values file written to: CAP-AKS-2019-04-10_16h05_test3/scf-config-values.yaml

  Suggested DOMAIN for CAP: "test3.susecap.net"
  Configuration: "services.loadbalanced="true""
- Using storage class: managed-premium
+ Using storage class: "managed-premium"

-Values file written to: CAP-AKS-2019-04-10_16h05_test3/scf-config-values.yaml Run e.g. "export KUBECONFIG=<path>/CAP-AKS-2019-04-10_16h05_test3/kubeconfig"

 You need to:
  1. Deploy UAA